ArianAzg/Graphical-User-Interface-for-Automatic-Separation-of-Human-Voice-and-Doppler-Ultrasound/README.md

 For any utilization of the code content of this repository, the following paper needs to get cited by the user:

-> A. Azarang, L. Blogg, J. Currens, R. Lance, R. Moon, P. Lindholm, V. Papadopoulou, Development of Graphical User Interface for Automatic Separation of Human Voice from Audio Doppler Ultrasound in Diving Experiments, Under Review.
+> Azarang A, Blogg SL, Currens J, Lance RM, Moon RE, Lindholm P, et al. (2023) Development of a graphical user interface for automatic separation of human voice from Doppler ultrasound audio in diving experiments.
+PLoS ONE 18(8): e0283953. https://doi.org/10.1371/journal.pone.0283953